Construction site manager: job role explained

 Site managers typically work for construction contractors and are based on site.
-As with any job role on site, you may have to work night and weekend shifts.
-Your working day might start at around 7.30 am and finish between 5.00 pm and 6.00 pm, and you may have to work overtime as deadlines approach.
+As with any job role on site, you may have to work night and weekend shifts, and hours can be long: a 40-hour week is normal and you will probably have to work overtime as deadlines approach.

 It’s a good choice if…

 - You can make decisions quickly.

 - You are organised.

 - You don’t want to work in an office – and you don’t mind being out in all weathers.

 Getting a degree is an established route into site management.
 You can start out as an assistant manager if you have studied a construction management or project management degree approved by the Chartered Institute of Building (CIOB), or another closely related subject such as civil engineering.
 A few employers might hire you with a different degree and pay for you to complete a postgraduate course.

 The quickest way to get into management via an apprenticeship route is to complete a higher apprenticeship, for which you'll either need A levels (or equivalent), an advanced apprenticeship in something like construction supervision or experience in the industry.